-In summary reputable industrial design firms will be held accountable for their work.
+In summary, reputable industrial design firms will be held accountable for their work.
 They will not submit endless invoices for every minor change in scope.
-Reputable industrial design firms will become in integral part of their client’s development team cooperatively functioning as major asset to the program.
-A standard policy for high quality firms is maintaining excellent communication with their clients at every level of a project, including changes in scope and billing charges.
+Reputable industrial design firms will become an integral part of their client’s development team cooperatively functioning as major asset to the program.
+A standard policy for high-quality firms is maintaining excellent communication with their clients at every level of a project, including changes in scope and billing charges.

 Communication and project management

-Effective, well documented communication provides the entire team with an historic legacy of the project.
+Effective, well-documented communication provides the entire team with a historic legacy of the project.
 It minimizes confusion, misunderstanding, bad decisions and costly rework by clearly identifying facts to the right individuals.
 It’s therefore vital for you to verify how the design firm you are considering communicates with their clients throughout a project.
-How do they document changes in scope of work, modifications to product specifications or approvals of concepts?
+How do they document changes in the scope of work, modifications to product specifications or approvals of concepts?

 Expertise and capabilities